Early learning is critical for success later in life.

 In states across the nation, systems of Shared Services Alliances—community-based partnerships of small early learning and care businesses working together to share costs and deliver services more efficiently and effectively—are having a game-changing impact on the sector

-The budget, due to be signed by the Governor in the coming days, promotes funding a Universal Transitional Kindergarten program as part of a mixed delivery system for early education.
-We applaud California legislators for including mixed delivery in the budget.
-Now we need to be clear about what mixed delivery is and what it is not.
+The budget, due to be signed by the Governor in the coming days, promotes funding a Universal Transitional Kindergarten program.
+We applaud California legislators for expanding care, but this bill is completely missing mixed delivery, which is critical for delivering those dollars to all communities equitably.

 What is mixed delivery and what is it not